rachit23tech/rachit23tech/readme.md

 ## About

-I'm a CS undergrad who builds full stack web applications — mostly with React, Node.js, and Python on the backend.
-Lately I've been integrating LLMs into my projects using the OpenAI API, Gemini, HuggingFace, and Ollama.
+3rd year IT undergrad building a career in data engineering.

-I care about shipping things that actually work, not just projects that look good in a README.
+I care about shipping pipelines that actually run in production, not just projects that look good in a README.

+Currently working through the DE Zoomcamp and building out projects on a real fintech-style dataset, alongside DSA fundamentals.

-Currently **open to internship opportunities** in full stack or AI-integrated web development.
+Open to internship opportunities in data engineering.

 ---

 ## What I Build With

+**Languages — Python · JavaScript · TypeScript**

-**Languages** — JavaScript · TypeScript · Python
+**Data Engineering — SQL · Pandas · Airflow**

-**Frontend** — React · HTML/CSS
+**Databases — PostgreSQL · MongoDB · MySQL**

-**Backend** — Node.js · Express · FastAPI
+**Backend — FastAPI · Node.js · Express**

-**AI/LLM** — OpenAI API · Gemini API · HuggingFace · Ollama
+**AI/LLM — OpenAI API · Gemini API · HuggingFace · Ollama**

-**Databases** — MongoDB · MySQL
+**Frontend — React · HTML/CSS**

-**Deployment** — Vercel · Firebase · Netlify
+**Deployment — Vercel · Firebase · Netlify**

----

-## Featured Projects

-**[VenueSync](https://github.com/rachit23tech/VenueSync)** — Full stack event management app built for large-scale venues.
-Handles real-time coordination across the entire concert experience.

-**[BidBuds](https://github.com/rachit23tech/BidBuds)** — Real-time live auction platform with instant bid updates using WebSockets.
-Built with Node.js, React, and Socket.io.

-**[Devmind](https://github.com/rachit23tech/Devmind)** — AI web agent that assists developers through ideation, code generation, debugging, and optimization.

-**[Unbiased AI Decision](https://github.com/rachit23tech/Unbiased-AI-Decision)** — Platform for detecting and documenting bias in automated decision-making systems before they affect real people.

-**[EMS](https://github.com/rachit23tech/EMS)** — Employee management system with role-based access control for HR and managers.

 ---